josu1502/miun-java-project/README.md

 ### Now all projects should be up and running, if they all are connected to the same network

 ## Special thanks
-A special thenks to out teacher Martin Kjellqvist for helping us when we where stuck.
+A special thanks to our teacher Martin Kjellqvist for helping us when we got stuck.